Samupo/SilksongAPExtra/Readme.md

 ## Manual Installation

+Open the folder where the game is installed.
+Make sure BepInEx and Silksong Archipelago Randomizer are both installed.

 The mod must be installed in the `BepInEx/plugins` folder.

 1. Extract the mod ZIP files from the release page.